yophlox/Saturn/README.md

 # Saturn

-- A w.i.p. modding framework for HaxeFlixel games.
+- A w.i.p. modding framework for Haxe.

 - I don't plan on doing much with this besides prolly adding hscript stuffs lol

 - Mods are loaded in order of priority.

+# Installation

 ```
 haxelib git saturn https://github.com/yophlox/Saturn.git